Hepatitis B

 Laboratory investigations of HBV infection include:

-• tests to diagnose HBV infection.
+• tests to diagnose HBV infection

-• tests for pre-treatment assessment of people with chronic hepatitis B infection.
-See Follow up.
+• tests for pre-treatment assessment of people with chronic hepatitis B infection, see 'Follow up' section below

-• follow up tests to monitor liver function +/- response to treatment.
-See Follow up
+• follow up tests to monitor liver function +/- response to treatment, see 'Follow up' section below.

 Tests for diagnosing HBV infection